cisco-docs/ltrxar-3100-sdwan/docs/templates/sdwan/localized_policies/ipv4_access_control_list_definition.md

                 counter_name: 40-CLASS-BULK
 ```

-Example-2: This example show how to secure interface where traffic from Guest users is received.
+Example-2: This example shows how to secure interface where traffic from Guest users is received.

 ```yaml
 sdwan: